The 2030 Agenda for Sustainable Development

 How we contribute to Goal 2

-We engage the community in gardening at our Green Living and Sustainability Community Garden (GLAS) to reduce food poverty.
+We engage the community in gardening at our Green Living and Sustainability Community Gardens (GLAS) to reduce food poverty.
 This promotes grow-your-own, sustainable, and affordable food consumption habits.

 Goal 3: Ensure healthy lives and promote well-being for all at all ages